JamesCoding888/JavaOCP20221017/README.md

 - Of the "SingleDao.java", we design a Singleton pattern into this class, and you will see the generated id_number is SAME!
 - (2) Since we created a public static method (i.e., "public static SingleDao getSingleDaoInstance()") to prohibit developer from creating more than one object for accessing the inside object of "SingleDao.java".

-3. Introduction the application of Polymorphism:
+3. Introduction the application of Polymorphism_1:
 - ...